 Welcome to Teacher Turtles, where prehistoric creatures meet the modern world.
-This project has grown from population studies of box turtles at Riverside Elementary School in Princeton, NJ, which is now expanding to other schools.
-Materials produced through this project will be aligned with Next Generation Science Standards (NGSS) on ecosystems, life stages, human impact on the environment, and heredity.
+This project has grown from student-based genetics and population studies of captive box turtles at Riverside Elementary School in Princeton, NJ, where a population of released pets have been thriving for more than thirty years.
+Materials on this site will all be aligned with Next Generation Science Standards (NGSS), particularly with regard to ecosystems, human impact on the environment, and heredity.

-Turtles force a long view towards conservation.
-Many species can live for at least a hundred (or more) years, encouraging us to think over spans of centuries.
-They also live on every continent except Antarctica, in nearly all types of habitat, from the Blanding’s turtles of Canada to the side-neck turtles of Argentina, and from the Horsfield’s tortoise of Uzbekistan to the Speke’s hinge-back tortoise of South Africa.
-Nearly everywhere one goes, chances are that turtles live close–which makes them a great resource for citizen scientists to study local wildlife.
-With the knowledge gained comes awareness of the threats that turtles face, and the need for environmental protection–both for our own well-being and that of our cold-blooded neighbors!
+The biggest reason?
+They force us to take the long view towards conservation.
+Many of the turtles we follow can live to be more than a hundred years old, and maybe even two hundred, which means we’ve got to take a look at what’s happening to our planet over longer spans of time.
+Another reason?
+Turtle species live on every continent, and nearly every country, from the snapping turtles and Blanding’s turtles of Canada to the side-neck turtles of Argentina, and from the Horsefield’s tortoise of Kazakhstan to the angulate tortoise of southern South Africa.
+Nearly everywhere one goes, chances are that turtles live nearby–which makes them a great resource for schools to learn about creatures in their local habitat and the threats that they might face.
+With knowledge comes awareness of the need for conservation of natural areas, both for our own mental well-being and that of our shelled neighbors!

 Genetic research has grown at a rapid pace over the past several decades, and today’s children need to learn about molecular biology at earlier ages than ever before.
 With genetic modification becoming routine, and genetic analysis speeded by new technologies, Teacher Turtles seeks to engage children on all of the latest science, and we will also be posting plenty of “maker” projects that will help students everywhere gain career-building skills!